Freedom (Nicki Minaj song): Background and composition

-Composition and critical reception

-Musically, "Freedom" is a hip hop and R&B song that follows a similar style to other Minaj songs heard on her debut album, Pink Friday.
-The song features street-slang bravado and "venomous" rapping in the verses with thin, fragile vocals over whipsy soft pop choruses.
+Musically, "Freedom" is a hip hop and R&B. The song features street-slang bravado and "venomous" rapping in the verses with thin, fragile vocals over whipsy soft pop choruses.
 The instrumentation in "Freedom" mixes together smooth ambient riffs, pop-inspired crystal-clear synthesizers, and a smooth R&B beat, creating a sonically breezy soundscape.
-Lyrically, Minaj is still confrontational yet reflective, talking about her life in the spotlight and rise to fame.
+Lyrically, Minaj is confrontational yet reflective, talking about her life in the spotlight and rise to fame.
 In the lyrics, Minaj states how other rappers "in the competition" will never thank her for opening the doors for them, and how they don't even thank their creator Jesus Christ for helping them get far, saying: "They'll never thank me for opening doors / But they ain't even thank Jesus when he died on the cross / 'Cause your spirit is ungrateful, bitches is so hateful, I remain a staple."